Courtney W Albert, LMHC

-Courtney is the Founder & President of Give Way to Freedom, a US based private operating foundation, focused on the care and empowerment of survivors of human trafficking and those vulnerable to trafficking.
-She is also a licensed clinical mental health counselor.
+Courtney is the Founder & President of Give Way to Freedom and a licensed mental health counselor with a counseling practice in Poughkeepsie New York.
 Courtney was a psychotherapist for survivors of human trafficking and torture at the Helen Bamber Foundation, London, UK, a mental health counselor at Columbia County Mental Health and a mental health counselor for domestic minor victims of sex trafficking at the Children’s Home of Poughkeepsie.

 DEBORAH P. VOLK